 Which province does Prep belong to?
 The USA Northeast Province.

 Is someone in charge of these provinces?
 Yes.
 Each province is governed by a provincial superior.

 Who is the provincial superior of the USA Northeast Province?
 Rev. John J. Cecero, S.J., is the Provincial of the USA Northeast Province.

-What states make up the USA Northeast Province?
-The USA Northeast Province covers the eight states that formerly comprised the New York Province (New York state and North and Central New Jersey) and the New England Province (all New England states).
-USA Northeast Jesuits also work in Jamaica, Micronesia, Jordan, and Iraq.
-The New York and New England Provinces merged to form the USA Northeast Province in 2014.
-In 2020, the USA Northeast Province will merge with the Maryland Province to become the USA East Province.
+What states make up the USA East Province?
+The USA East Province covers the states that formerly comprised the New York Province (New York state and North and Central New Jersey), New England Province (all New England states), and the Maryland Province (Pennsylvania, Maryland, Washington, D.C., and Georgia).
+USA East Jesuits also work in Jamaica, Micronesia, Jordan, and Iraq.
+The New York and New England Provinces merged to form the USA Northeast Province in 2014, and the Northeast Province merged with the Maryland Province in 2020 to form USA East.
 There are 550 Jesuits in the USA Northeast Province.

 Who was St. Ignatius Loyola?
 Ignatius Loyola was a Basque (Spaniard) born of a noble family in 1491.
 He was the youngest of 11 children.

 What did Ignatius do for a living?
 He was a nobleman, a soldier and a member of the house or court of the Loyola family.

 What brought about Ignatius’ founding of the Jesuits?
 A serious injury to his leg in battle in 1521 began a period of conversion in his life that eventually led to his starting a new religious order in 1540 called the Society of Jesus.

 Why did Ignatius call his order the “Society of Jesus”?
 He referred to his co-workers as “companions of Jesus,” which led to the official name of the order, the Company of Jesus (in Latin, Societas Jesu).
 In English the order become known as the “Society of Jesus.”